Holiday rentals in Castleton

 Castleton’s other major attractions are the four spectacular show caves, open to explore.
 Peak Cavern is the only cave in the village and is the only wholly natural system, with miles of passages and an impressive entrance.
 Just outside the town, you’ll find Speedwell Cavern, with its underground canal, Treak Cliff, and Blue John mine, the latter two boasting impressive stalactite and stalagmite formations.

-Top things to do in Castleton
+What are the top things to do in Castleton?

 Speedwell Cavern